MichaelBelousov/MichaelBelousov.github.io/src/src/blog/holygrail-AEC-data-arch.md

 ## Where we're going

-So I've hinted at it a bit by bringing up databases and version control, but I think most industries haven't yet internalized that on the micro level too, they're eventually going to go down a similar path to the tech industry.
+So I've hinted at it a bit by bringing up databases and version control, but I think most industries haven't yet internalized that not just on a macro level, but also a micro level, they're eventually going to go down a similar path to the tech industry.

 That is, they will start using automated tests.
 Then version control (git).
 And then CI/CD platforms.
 (And then AI probably).
 I mean maybe the path will look really blurry as they try to adopt everything all at once, but I think that even with AI,